dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 ---

-### Option B: Successful Plugin Ecosystem
+### Option B: Successful module Ecosystem
-- Similar to Obsidian plugin developers (small side income)
+- Similar to Obsidian module developers (small side income)
-- Revenue: $50K-$150K/year from plugin + services
+- Revenue: $50K-$150K/year from module + services
-- You're a plugin developer in someone else's ecosystem
+- You're a module developer in someone else's ecosystem
 - The "product" is enhancement to existing tool

 **If this is your vision:**
-- Scenario D (Obsidian Plugin)
+- Scenario D (Obsidian module)
 - Accept you're building for Obsidian users
 - Revenue is real but capped
 - Partner gets paid, but not life-changing money